List of infantry divisions of the Soviet Union 1917–1957

 This is a list of infantry divisions of the Soviet Union 1917–1957.
 It lists infantry divisions in the Soviet Union from the Russian Revolution to the reorganization of the Soviet Army in the aftermath of the Stalinist era.
 Mechanized Divisions were formed during 1945–46, and then all remaining Rifle Divisions were converted to Motor Rifle Divisions in 1957.
 During World War II more than 700 Rifle Divisions were raised.

 Divisions of the Russian Civil War

-Many infantry (pekhotniye in russian), literally 'movement', and rifle (strelkoviye in russian), literally 'sharpshooter', divisions were inherited by the Workers-Peasants Army from the former Imperial Russian Army, but were renamed in the spirit of the Revolutionary times, often with names including words such as "Proletariat", "workers and peasants", or other titles that differentiated them from the past.
+Many infantry (pekhotniye in Russian), literally 'movement', and rifle (strelkoviye in Russian), literally 'sharpshooter', divisions were inherited by the Workers-Peasants Army from the former Imperial Russian Army, but were renamed in the spirit of the Revolutionary times, often with names including words such as "Proletariat", "workers and peasants", or other titles that differentiated them from the past.
 They employed some of the 48,000 former Tsarist officers and 214,000 Tsarist NCOs along with over 10,000 administrative personnel.
-Initially the new 'Bolshevik' rifle divisions were composed of rifle brigades, and was organized into:
+Initially the new 'Bolshevik' rifle divisions were composed of rifle brigades, and included: